oliviabrz/oliviabrz/README.md

 - Components
     - The main building block for Angular applications
     - Each component consists of:
-        - A HTML template that declares what renders on the page
+        - An HTML template that declares what renders on the page
         - A Typescript class that defines behavior
         - A CSS selector that defines how the component is used in a template
         - Optionally, CSS styles applied to the template